GET AHEAD WITH REMOTE AND AR

 EARLY BRANDS Insights: Can you make this concrete with the help of successful examples?

 Alexander: Definitely.
-For many very cool brand companies and B2B industrial companies, we have been making lasting economic contributions of up to 10-15 million euros per year, and sometimes even more.
+For many very cool brand companies, tech companies and b2b industrial companies, we have been making lasting economic contributions of up to 10-15 million euros per year, and sometimes even more.
 However, this is the result of the performance of the people in these companies.
 We act as enablers and supporters, doing the innovation designs, making values transparent or coordinating.

 The value of scouting arises in particular from the development of new profitable sources of revenue.
 It’s about on-top sales and boosting profit margins.
 Not as individual projects, but in the overall view as agile innovation and growth portfolios, the optimal opportunity and value profile of such a portfolio is created.
 As with professional asset management, it is the same with the detection and utilization of innovation and technology opportunities: If several valuable balls are up in the air at the same time, more valuable results will reach their destination.
 Further positive effects for the companies are quality improvements or sustainability advantages often associated with efficiency or productivity improvements.